 The lovely Kapitulska Street is the oldest in Bratislava, tracing its roots back to the 13th century, and one of the most interesting.

 Whereas the rest of the Old Town has been buffered and polished to tourist-friendly perfection, Kapitulska is a bit rough around the edges.

-It’s a testament to the atrophy that happened under Communist rule (For some fascinating history as told by an American living in Bratislava, read here).
+It’s a testament to the atrophy that happened under Communist rule.

 While the cobblestones and colorful houses conjure up that classic European charm, the sad ramshackle decay of some of the other houses reminds you of Slovakia’s darker hours under Communism.